Design Inspiration: Chinese New Year Marketing Ideas

 - The color red.
 It’s associated with wealth and good fortune.

 - Complementing a dominant palette of red, you can incorporate yellow.
 The color was the traditional symbol of the Chinese emperor.
-And to this day it suggests a higher status.
+And to this day, it suggests a higher status.

-- Koi fish which represent wealth and success.
+- Koi fish, representing wealth and success.

 - Tangerines and oranges are Chinese New Year symbols of abundant happiness.

 - Peach blossoms and plum blossoms.
 Fruit blossoms symbolize the start of a new cycle.

 - Firecrackers, which ward off evil spirits, and red lanterns which light the way for the family’s Kitchen God.

 You can also check out our detailed guide on Chinese New Year marketing ideas for social media here for some inspiration.

 Kimp Tip: Even if you are updating the styling and format of your social media feeds for Chinese new year marketing, do not let go of your core brand identity.
 Ensure that there is a balance.